-Because of high interest in visiting the Villa Tugendhat we recommend to all visitors to book the tickets at least 2 months in advance.
+Due to high interest in visiting the Villa Tugendhat we recommend to all visitors to book the tickets at least 2 or 3 months in advance.

 More information in the section FOR VISITORS.

 The Villa of Greta and Fritz Tugendhat, designed by the architect Ludwig Mies van der Rohe and built in 1929–1930, is a monument of modern architecture, and is the only example of modern architecture in the Czech Republic inscribed in the list of UNESCO World Cultural Heritage sites.

 Between 2010 and 2012 the Villa Tugendhat underwent renovation and restoration work, during which both the structure and the adjoining gardens were restored to their original appearance following the completion of the Villa in 1930.
 The interiors have been equipped with exact replicas of the original furnishings.

 The technical equipment for the Villa (the air technology rooms, the boiler room, the engine room for the retractable windows, the so-called ”moth” room) was restored in the basement and is newly accessible to the public as part of the guided tours.
 This area also houses an exhibition presenting the architect, the owners and the family life in the Villa up to 1938 when the Tugendhats were forced to emigrate in connection with the threat of World War II.
 Visitors can also now enjoy the bookshop.